-On November 13, 2022, the Company's Board of Directors authorized a share repurchase program ("Program").
-The Program authorizes the Company to repurchase up to \$100.0 million of the Company's common stock, par value \$0.001, and will expire on November 14, 2024, or earlier if the repurchases reach \$100.0 million before that date.
-Through March 31, 2023, the Company repurchased 3,791,229 shares of common stock for \$42.3 million, including commissions paid and excise taxes, at an average price paid of \$11.17 per share.
-The repurchased shares are recorded as "Treasury stock" on the Company's consolidated balance sheets.
-As of March 31, 2023, approximately \$57.7 million remained available for future purchases under the Program.
-Repurchases under the

-Program continued at similar rates through the date of filing of this report, and the Board of Directors has not yet determined whether to renew the Program following its termination.
+On June 22, 2023, the Company announced and implemented an additional share repurchase program for repurchase of up to an additional \$25.0 million of the Company's common stock, par value \$0.001 (the "2023 Program").
+Through June 30, 2023, the Company repurchased 0.2 million shares of Common stock under the 2023 Program for \$2.1 million, including commissions paid and excise taxes, at an average price paid of \$11.29 per share.
+As of June 30, 2023, approximately \$22.9 million remained available for future purchases under the 2023 Program.
+Repurchases under the 2023 Program continued at similar rates through the date of filing of this report, and the Board of Directors has not yet determined whether to renew the 2023 Program following its termination.